 Suppose there is something wrong with my baby?

-How will I know that my child is OK as they grow?
+How will I know my child will be okay growing up?

 Many birth parents request letters and pictures from the adoptive parents as the child grows and many families visit with each other regularly through the years.
 Continuing contact between the families is strongly encouraged.
 We will work with you to come up with a plan that is most comfortable for you.

 What should I do if I want to talk more with someone about adoption?

-Please feel free to call the agency, seven days a week.
+Please feel free to call us, seven days a week.
 We welcome your call and would be happy to answer any questions you may have.
 Besure to request our information packet below.
 We are dedicated to easing the stress of an unplanned pregnancy.
-If you would like, you can also make an appointment to meet with you in person at either of our offices or at a location you desire.
+If you would like, you can also make an appointment to meet with us in person at either of our offices or a location you prefer.